-The agency’s recent expansion also includes the addition of the Oregon Public Guardian (OPG) program, which serves as a court appointed, surrogate decision maker for adults incapable of making some or most decisions about themselves and their affairs and who have no one else to serve as a guardian or conservator.
-Those in need of OPG’s services include persons with age-related neurocognitive issues, persons with serious and persistent mental health issues and persons with intellectual/developmental disabilities.
+The agency’s two Ombudsman programs investigate and resolve complaints on behalf of residents, using a network of trained and certified volunteer ombudsmen.
+The Oregon Public Guardian program serves as a court-appointed, surrogate decision maker for adults incapable of making decisions about themselves and their affairs, and who have no one else to serve as their guardian or conservator.

 Telephone: 503-378-6533; Toll-free: 1-800-522-2602; TTY users dial 711